 If a scammer gains access to an email account, they can intercept and edit incoming emails from companies you work with, like suppliers and vendors.
 Business coach Robin Waite described a common scam affecting businesses in the United Kingdom where hackers edit invoices from supply companies.
 “Typically, all they change is the bank details on the PDF document,” Waite explained.
 “The target then … unwittingly sends the payment to the criminals instead.”

 This scam can also occur through the mail.
 Scammers may send professional-looking invoices for supplies that were never delivered or request payment for services like web domain name charges.
-“Business owners should train anyone who opens the U.S. mail to not fall victim to fake invoices for internet domain renewals,” advised Jacob Ackerman, an engineer at Pure Storage.
+“Business owners should train anyone who opens the U.S. mail to not fall victim to fake invoices for internet domain renewals,” advised Jacob Ackerman, an enterprise systems engineer at Pure Storage.
 “Domains are purchased and renewed online.
 There are marketing companies who use the U.S. mail to send renewal notices for domains in hopes of getting that unknowing business to make a payment.”

 Scammers often send products or provide services and then issue an invoice for an excessive amount of money.
 This scam is like fake invoicing, except small businesses may get a “product” from the criminal.